bookofproofs/bookofproofs.github.io/_sources/history/20th-century/thompson-john.md

 title: Thompson (3), John
 born: 1932
 died: 0
-keywords: Thompson, Feit, theorem, U group, J group, integral equations, group theory
+keywords: john thompson,thompson
-description: Thompson is an American mathematician famous for co-proving a theorem on finite simple groups, discovering U and J Groups, writing on growth and form, integral equations, and group theory.
+description: John Thompson is an American mathematician best known for his proof (with Walter Feit) of one of the most important theorems on finite simple groups.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---